It might be surprising, but there is a link between testosterone use and infertility in men

 It seems strange that a supplement that makes someone look more masculine could make them less fertile.
 However, our San Antonio infertility doctor will tell you that the research says just that.
 Thankfully, Erika Munch MD offers effective treatments for patients hoping to become fathers.

 Taking a deeper look at the relationship between testosterone use and infertility

 Many men take workout supplements trying to increase their muscle mass and strength.
 However, anabolic steroids can cause problems with fertility.
 Testosterone and its derivatives can lower sperm counts significantly, sometimes to zero.

-When testosterone and similar substances are taken to promote muscle gain, the brain interprets the increase in testosterone as coming from the testicles.
-As a result, the brain reduces stimulation of the testicles, leading to lowered production of both testosterone and sperm.
-When testosterone is supplemented, the testicles can shrink and sperm counts can fall to zero.
-In a sense, giving a man testosterone is similar to giving a woman estrogen (i.e. a birth control pill).
-Similar to estrogen, which usually blocks ovulation, testosterone will reduce sperm production, reducing the chance of pregnancy significantly.
+When a man takes testosterone and similar substances, the brain interprets the increase in testosterone as coming from the testicles.
+As a result, the brain reduces stimulation of the testicles.
+Doing so leads to a decrease in the production of both testosterone and sperm.
+Over time, testosterone use can cause the testicles to shrink and sperm counts to fall to zero.

 Essentially, giving a man testosterone is similar to giving a woman estrogen in the form of a birth control pill.
 Supplemental estrogen in women usually blocks ovulation, while testosterone will reduce sperm production.
 This link between testosterone use and infertility is less than ideal if a man is trying to conceive with his partner.

 Dr. Munch offers several treatments for male infertility